-(CBT).
-Group experiences currently exist for insomnia, chronic pain, and several women's health offerings including headache management and eating disorders (ability to co-lead will depend on the trainee's availability).
-Please indicate if there are opportunities for students to completes assessment/testing with integrated reports: Yes, there are opportunities to coordinate with our PCMHI Neuropsychology/Geropsychology team to complete abbreviated neuropsychological evaluations.
-Opportunities for students to provide clinical services in languages other than English?
-If yes, please indicate language: No Clinical Supervision (please describe the supervision that will be provided to the JDP student) Trainees will work with Veterans from OEF/OIF, Gulf, Vietnam, and Korean eras spanning a wide range of mental health concerns, physical health concerns, and demographic factors.
+Please indicate if there are opportunities for students to completes assessment/testing with integrated reports: Yes, pre-transplant mental health evaluations for solid organ transplant candidates Opportunities for students to provide clinical services in languages other than English?
+If yes, please indicate language: No Clinical Supervision (please describe the supervision that will be provided to the JDP student) One hour of 1:1 supervision and one hour of group supervision minimum.
+Supplemental supervision and consultation readily available from other members of the team.
+Supervision or training in issues of inclusion, diversity, equity, and access: Trainees will work with Veterans from OEF/OIF, Gulf, Vietnam, and Korean eras spanning a wide range of mental health concerns, physical health concerns, and demographic factors.
 Trainees will learn to tailor interventions effectively by taking into consideration the influence of diversity factors such as race and ethnicity, sexual orientation and gender identity, disability status, and other demographic characteristics.
-Within PCMHI, trainees also have the opportunity to be the first mental health experience for some Veterans, providing the chance to address mental health stigma and cultural considerations regarding treatment engagement.
-Supervision or training in issues of inclusion, diversity, equity, and access: Rich discussions on the cultural influences on interpersonal dynamics and interdisciplinary teamwork, role of psychology in advocacy for underrepresented populations, and gaps in culturally responsive care will be provided through individual and group supervision.
-Issues related to health disparities and access are also relevant to this population.
+Rich discussions on the cultural influences on interpersonal dynamics and interdisciplinary teamwork, role of psychology in advocacy for underrepresented populations, and gaps in culturally responsive care will be provided through supervision.
+In addition, issues related to health disparities and access are also highly relevant to this population.
 There are substantial intersecting health disparities in terms of race/ethnicity, SES, and other demographic factors in many of the chronic health conditions our patients have been diagnosed with.
-As such, health disparities and social determinants of health are often a heavy focus of supervision and case conceptualization. " Number of students 2 Student experience necessary Interviewing skills, some experience with one-one psychotherapy, comfort working in a medical environment Time commitment: 10 hours Practicum length: Full Year Start date: 7/1/23
+As such, health disparities and social determinants of health are often a heavy focus of supervision and case conceptualization. " Number of students 1 Student experience necessary Interviewing skills, some experience with one-one psychotherapy, comfort working in a medical environment Time commitment: 10 hours Practicum length: Full Year

-Limiting factors such as days and times students must be available, specific meetings that need to be attended etc i applicable: Trainees must attend one group supervision per week.
-Group supervision meetings for PCMHI are fheld on Mondays 1100AM-1200PM. аррисавіе.
-Groups are currently held on the following days: Mondays (chronic pain education, chronic pain treatment); Tuesdays (iRest meditation group); Wednesdays (coping with diabetes group, CBTi group); Thursdays (women's headache, women's CBT-I).
+Start date: 7/5/23 Limiting factors such as days and times students must be available, specific meetings that need to be attended etc if applicable: Trainee is ideally available on Wednesdays Trainees must attend one group supervision per week.
+Group supervision meetings for PCMHI/BMED are held on Mondays 1130AM-1230PM.
+Behavioral Medicine group supervision is held on Wednesdays 11AM-12PM.
+Groups are currently held on the following days: Mondays (chronic pain education, chronic pain treatment); Tuesdays (CBT-I); Wednesdays (coping with diabetes); Thursdays (women's headache, women's CBT-I).
 Group offerings are subject to change.
 Student schedule can be changed during the year to attend groups.
-All groups are currently held virtually due to COVID-19 restrictions.
+All groups are currently held virtually.
 Please provide information about parking at your practicum site (e.g., is there reserved parking, is there a cost for parking etc).
-There is ample parking available to trainees.
+There is ample free parking at the KM CBOC directly adjacent to the building.
 Other issues, if applicable: Students will be required to be on site in the Kearny Mesa clinic.
 Ample opportunities exist to see patients through telehealth technologies.
-Date description revised: 3/6/23
+Date description revised: